 Working with an aging framework has consequences.
-Not only regarding the online community and how the amount of help your team can find online.
-But an aging framework is usually less fun to work with for developers.
+Not only regarding the online community and the amount of help your team can find online.
+An aging framework is also usually less fun to work with for developers.

 Good developers like to learn new things.
 They like to apply what they’ve learned.
 This can clash with the risk-adverse nature of a business, but a balance can be found between the two.

 However, when you keep programmers working with things that feel out-dated to them, they will leave.
 This is apparent in the 2019 StackOverflow Developer Survey.
 When asked what the most important factor is to choose between two jobs with the same compensation, benefits and location, developers had a large preference for “languages, frameworks and other technologies [they] would be working with.”